SwedbankPay/developer.swedbankpay.com/checkout-v3/enterprise/seamless-view.md

 menu.
 The payer can select their preferred payment instrument and pay.

 {:.text-center}
-![screenshot of the mac implementation seamless view payment menu][seamless-mac-menu]
+![screenshot of the enterprise implementation seamless view payment menu][seamless-enterprise-menu]

 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.